 Tara Paradie joined the PT faculty as an adjunct faculty member in pediactrics in 2009, and became a core faculty member in 2016.
 Motivated by a personal love of learning and appreciation of student life, she has a paricular interest in cultivating leadership in students, international service learning and its application to pediatric physical therapy.
 A life-long participant in YMCA related work, she received a BS from Springfield College in exercise science and general studies in 1993, and a Master of...
 Read More

-Her experience in nursing education is diverse, having held faculty and administrative positions in associate, RN...
+Her experience in nursing education is diverse, having held faculty and administrative positions in associate, RN to BSN,...
 Read More

 curricular innovation in higher education